uktrade/python-streaming-left-join/README.md

 A use case for this is part of streaming pipeline to convert multiple tables of a relational database into a set of dictionaries, which can then be converted to JSON.

-> Work in progress.
-This README serves as a rough design spec

 ## Usage: iterables